 The nominal Gaussian distributed kurtosis value for each radiometer subband (includes fullband) and the kurtosis threshold will be determined in pre-launch calibration.
 This is the value from which deviations are computed in order to identify RFI.
 The value is ideally equal to 3 for a system with infinitely many bits, but quantization effects will lower the actual value.
 The nominal kurtosis condition is a table of values for each frequency subband (includes fullband) and for each radiometer channel (v and h).
 For the SMAP radiometer, the nominal kurtosis deviates less than 0.1 % from 3.
 The kurtosis threshold is the deviation from the nominal kurtosis value beyond which a sample is considered to be corrupted by RFI.
 The value of this threshold determines the false alarm rate and probability of detection of RFI.
 For each time and frequency subsample, the value of the kurtosis is compared to the nominal Gaussian value and detection occurs if the deviation from the nominal value exceeds the threshold.
-Detection using kurtosis occurs if where K is the measured kurtosis, $K{nom}$ is the nominal kurtosis value, $\beta_K$ is the threshold value which determines FAR, and $\sigma_K$ is the standard deviation of the measured kurtosis.
-As mentioned above, the threshold, $\beta_K$ , will in general depend on latitude and longitude as defined by a look up table with a 1x1 degree resolution and will be set prior to launch based on a set FAR.
-Initial values for $\sigma_K$ will be determined by laboratory measurements prior to launch but may change on orbit due to instrument aging.
+Detection using kurtosis occurs if where K is the measured kurtosis, K{nom} is the nominal kurtosis value, $\beta{\rm K}$ is the threshold value which determines FAR, and $\sigma{\rm K}$ is the standard deviation of the measured kurtosis.
+As mentioned above, the threshold, $\beta{\rm K}$, will in general depend on latitude and longitude as defined by a look up table with adaptable resolution and was set prior to launch based on a set FAR.
+Initial values for $\sigma{\rm K}$ was determined by laboratory measurements prior to launch but may change on orbit due to instrument aging.
 For the case of the frequency subband channels, RFI is additionally flagged as being present in every subband adjacent to one in which RFI is actually detected according to Equation (5.39).